Gale Law Group, Defense Attorneys In Corpus Christi, TX

 You should know that you have rights and that you’re entitled to a fair trial.
 Whether you’re facing criminal charges, been treated unfairly in the workplace, or have been harassed by law enforcement because of circumstances that are beyond your control, we’ll work hard to defend you in a Court of Law.
 Our staff has many years of experience in criminal defense, civil rights, and employment law, and we can help you get the justice you deserve.

-If the State of Texas has a legal claim against you — one that accuses you of committing a criminal defense — your decision to hire an attorney can impact your future.
+If the State of Texas has a legal claim against you — one that accuses you of committing a criminal offense— your decision to hire an attorney can impact your future.
 Being convicted of a criminal offense can have a huge impact on your life, which can affect your ability to find employment.
 Not to mention, the time that you can spend in jail or prison.
 You need to find an experienced criminal defense attorney in Corpus Christi for more information about your case, which can put you in a better position to protect your legal rights.

 - Driving While Intoxicated (DWI) — If you have accused of a DWI offense, you could be faced with huge fines, time in jail, as well as the suspension of your driver’s license.